 What Are Silage Tarps?

-Composed of UV-treated Polyethylene plastic, silage tarps can be used to cover soil to reduce weed pressure and to help prepare soil before planting.
+Composed of UV-treated Polyethylene plastic, silage tarps can be used to cover the soil to reduce weed pressure and to help prepare the soil before planting.
 They are black on both sides and can be bought in any store that sells agricultural supplies or equipment.
 They are used to cover up silage in dairy operations (hence their name: silage tarps).

 They are durable and as long as they are well-maintained, they can be reused year after year.